donti17/FMX-Compatibility/Retail.md

 > [!NOTE]
 > - Remember to patch your games!
-Follow either tutorial in the [Wiki](https://github.com/XDanfr/FMX-Compatibility/wiki)
+Follow either tutorial in the [Wiki](https://github.com/XDanfr/FMX-Compatibility/wiki).
 > - XePatcher is included in Tools.zip offered by [BadUpdate](https://github.com/grimdoomer/Xbox360BadUpdate/releases/latest)
 > - Before adding a game to this list, try removing any title updates first.
 Sometimes games work when TUs are deleted.

+> [!WARNING]
+> From now on, reports should include which patching method was used to get games to run.

 | Game Title                      | Works? | Notes (Crashes, Fixes, Patches)                                                                                                                                          |
 |---------------------------------|:------:|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|